solidfire/PowerShell/README.md

 ## Installation

+The **preferred** way to install SolidFire PowerShell Tools is to download it from [PowerShell Gallery](powershellgallery.com) with the following command:

+    PS> Install-Module -Name SolidFire

+**-- or --**

-The SolidFire Powershell Module can be installed on the following systems:
+The SolidFire Powershell Module can be installed directly on multiple systems by following these instructions:

 | System                    | Installation                              |
 |---------------------------|-------------------------------------------|